ichisemasashi/clojure_books/SWE/docs/CHAPTER 03.md

 ### Cultivating a Knowledge-Sharing Culture

 Organizational culture is the squishy human thing that many companies treat as an afterthought.
-But at Google, we believe that focusing on the culture and environment first(*9) results in better outcomes than focusing on only the output --- such as the code ---  of that environment.
+But at Google, we believe that focusing on the culture and environment first(*9) results in better outcomes than focusing on only the output—such as the code— of that environment.
 Making major organizational shifts is difficult, and countless books have been written on the topic.
 We don’t pretend to have all the answers, but we can share specific steps Google has taken to create a culture that promotes learning.
 See the book Work Rules!(*10) for a more in-depth examination of Google’s culture.

 #### Respect

 The bad behavior of just a few individuals can make an entire team or community unwelcoming.
 In such an environment, novices learn to take their questions elsewhere, and potential new experts stop trying and don’t have room to grow.
 In the worst cases, the group reduces to its most toxic members.
 It can be difficult to recover from this state.
 Knowledge sharing can and should be done with kindness and respect.
-In tech, tolerance --- or worse, reverence --- of the “brilliant jerk” is both pervasive and harmful, but being an expert and being kind are not mutually exclusive.
+In tech, tolerance—or worse, reverence—of the “brilliant jerk” is both pervasive and harmful, but being an expert and being kind are not mutually exclusive.
 The Leadership section of Google’s software engineering job ladder outlines this clearly:

   Although a measure of technical leadership is expected at higher levels, not all leadership is directed at technical problems.
 Leaders improve the quality of the people around them, improve the team’s psychological safety, create a culture of teamwork and collaboration, defuse tensions within the team, set an example of Google’s culture and values, and make Google a more vibrant and exciting place to work.
 Jerks are not good leaders.